 |Prof. Henry Ross is convinced

-instructions for his lab partner to administer the serum to his dead
+lab partner to administer the serum to his dead body.
+And

-And Ross comes back to life.
-He grasps the partner in a friendly manner
+Ross comes back to life.
+He grasps the partner in a friendly

-cause is his touch, his serum.
-Back in the lab, he sees himself glowing
+his touch, his serum.
+Back in the lab, he sees himself

-outfitted, he learns the rare drug Volitell can reduce the radiation.
+learns the rare drug Volitell can reduce the radiation.
+But

 DC had hopes for Professor Radium to become a recurring villain, but he never appeared after this.
 They retold the story in the Batman newspaper strip, with the added twist that Ross was using his death touch for mercy killings.
 He was an inspiration for Doctor Phosphorus in the 1980s, but his inspiration came from The Invisible Ray (1936), a Universal horror movie where Boris Karloff played a scientist given a death touch (and phosphorescence) by exposure to a new element.